hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk5/index.md

 You may assume that all branches are alphanumeric.

-When commits must be deleted, the order is up to you.
+When commits must be deleted, they should be deleted starting with the commits closest to the deleted branch.

 [commits]: https://docs.google.com/drawings/d/1NdZZiarwfJQLxAPDmdggTZf_kKAj5GaUYKm5FOEDJPU/pub?w=556&h=456